sgmurphy/wordpress-plugins/custom-facebook-feed/README.txt

 ### Features
 **NEW: Now Supports Facebook oEmbeds**
-With WordPress removing support for Facebook oEmbeds, the plugin will now automatically power any Facebook embeds on your site preventing them from breaking.
+WordPress is no longer able to support Facebook oEmbeds without the use of a plugin.
+Install Custom Facebook Feeds on your website to support oEmbeds.
 No developer app required.

 **Super Simple to Set Up**
 One of our main priorities has always been to make our Facebook plugin as easy as possible to setup and use.
 Get up and running in less than 1 minute with our signature quick setup - no Facebook Developer App required.

 **Display Feeds from Your Facebook Page**
-Use the plugin to display Facebook feeds from a page that you are an admin of.
+Use the plugin to display Facebook feeds from a Facebook page that you are an admin of.

 **Completely Customizable**
-By default the feed will adopt the styles of your WordPress theme, but your feeds can be completely customized to look however you like using our visual feed customizer - with tons of options to customize every part of your posts and feed.
+By default the feed will adopt the styles of your WordPress theme, but your feeds can be completely customized to look however you like using our visual feed customizer - with tons of options to customize every part of your feed.

 **Elementor and Divi Ready**
 Custom Facebook Feeds has a built-in Elementor and Divi block for easy page building.
 Simply launch your Elementor or Divi builder and find the related Custom Facebook Feed block in the sidebar like any other block.

 **SEO Friendly**
-The feed content is crawlable by search engines adding SEO value to your site, while other Facebook plugins embed the feed using iframes which are not crawlable.
+The Facebook feed content is crawlable by search engines adding SEO value to your site.
+This is unlike other Facebook plugins embed the feed using iframes which are not crawlable.

 **GDPR Compliant**
 Automatically integrates with many of the popular GDPR cookie consent plugins and includes a 1-click easy GDPR setting.

 **Responsive and Mobile Optimized**
-Feed layouts look great on any screen size and in any container width.
+The plugin layouts look great on any screen size and in any container width.

-**Unlimited Feeds from Unlimited Different Pages**
-We don't limit how many Facebook feeds you can display on your site.
-Just use the shortcode to embed as many feeds as you like into pages, posts or widgets anywhere on your site.
+**Unlimited Feeds from Unlimited Different Facebook Pages** We don't limit how many Facebook feeds you can display on your site.
+With the use of a shortcode or block you can insert a feed into posts or widgets anywhere on your site.

 **Built for Speed**
 Built-in caching means that your Facebook feeds load lightning fast.
-Set your own caching time - check for new Facebook posts every few seconds, minutes, hours or days.
-You decide.
+Set how long the cache lasts until the feed updates again.

 **Like Box Widget and Visual Header**
 Include the official Facebook Like Box widget at the top or bottom of your Facebook feed and display a beautiful visual header with your Facebook page or cover photo, profile picture, bio, and number of likes.